 BIOGRAPHY

 In addition to her work as stage director, she has conducted master classes and workshops on Commedia dell’Arte in opera at CSULA, UC Santa Barbara, and UCLA among others.
+She was also a member of the CSU Fullerton faculty for 5 years, teaching Performance Technique and directing.
 Her work as dramatic coach on role interpretation took her to Israeli Opera and the Staatsoper Berlin’s Young Artist Program, to Pepperdine University’s Songfest, the Wagner Theatre Program in New York, to LA Opera’s Domingo-Thornton Young Artist Program, and the Metropolitan Opera’s Lindeman Young Artist Development Program.
 In 2014 she started working with a private studio focused on High School age singers, and these students have begun to excel in competitions.
-She was also a member of the CSU Fullerton faculty for 5 years, teaching Performance Technique and directing.

 Vera Lúcia Calábria has collaborated on several video productions with Brian Large (II Trittico, Andrea Chenier and Nabucco from Milan's La Scala; Der fliegende Holländer from Bayreuth, Lear from Munich), and Derek Bailey (Aida and Madama Butterfly from La Scala).